ben-spector-cc/modules-articles/modules-node.md

 ![enter image description here](./modules.png)

-Instead of having the entire program written within **my_app.js**, each module handles a separate component of the overall program.
-For example, the **database_logic.js** module may contain code for storing and retreiving data from a database while the **date_formatting.js** module may contain functions designed to easily convert date values from one format to another (a common headache among programmers!).
+Instead of having the entire program written within **my_app.js**, its components are broken up into separate modules that each handle a particular task.
+For example, the **database_logic.js** module may contain code for storing and retreiving data from a database.
+Meanwhile the **date_formatting.js** module may contain functions designed to easily convert date values from one format to another (a common headache among programmers!).

 > _Note: The words "module" and "file" are often used interchangably_